 Niehoff School of Nursing

 Loyola's nursing school has offered annual study abroad programs for its students at the Rome Center as well as in England and Belize.
-For more information, see International Opportunities through the Niehoff School of Nursing.
+For more information, visit their website.

 School of Social Work